 Explanation: The TXD signal goes to logic one when no data is transmitted.
 When data transmit, it sets to logic zero.

 4. What rate can define the timing in the UART?

 c) speed rate

 d) voltage rate

 Explanation: The timing is defined by the baud rate in which both the transmitter and receiver are used.
-The baud rate is supplied by the counter or an external timer called baud rate generator which generate a clock signal.
+The baud rate is supplied by the counter or an external timer called baud rate generator which generates a clock signal.

-5. How is baud rate supplied?
+5. How is the baud rate supplied?

 a) baud rate voltage